AncientToaster/load-simulator/readme.md

 ## Installation ##

 To install, you need to clone this repo from GitHub, install a few dependencies, and provide a list of network files to download.
+This script requires Bash 4 or higher.

 1. Clone the script from GitHub: